โž—Linear Algebra and Differential Equations

 Self-Check Questions

-2. Compare and contrast: When would you use linearization versus Lyapunov's method to determine stability?
-Give a specific scenario where linearization fails but Lyapunov succeeds.
+2. When would you use linearization versus Lyapunov's method to determine stability?
+Describe a specific scenario where linearization is inconclusive but Lyapunov succeeds.

 3. A system has a stable equilibrium that becomes unstable as a parameter increases, while a stable limit cycle simultaneously appears.
 What type of bifurcation is this, and what does it predict about the system's long-term behavior?

-4. Which two concepts both involve analyzing eigenvalues but apply to different types of solutions?
+4. Both standard eigenvalue analysis and Floquet theory involve analyzing eigenvalues/multipliers, but they apply to different types of solutions.
 Explain how the mathematical setup differs between them.

-5. An FRQ presents a nonlinear system and asks you to determine the stability of all equilibrium points.
-Outline the complete procedure you would follow, identifying which concepts from this guide you'd apply at each step.
+5. You're given a nonlinear system and asked to determine the stability of all equilibrium points.
+Outline the complete procedure, identifying which concepts from this guide you'd apply at each step.